A Guide to Trekking Mount Rinjani in 2023

-I was always interested in trekking Mount Rinjani, the highest mountain on Lombok Island, ever since I first visited Indonesia, so finally in April 2019 I finally did it.
-I had just finished building a library for a rural community in Bali with our GiveBack GiveAway foundation, and after 2 weeks in Bali, we were off to Lombok to celebrate.
-Before we could crack the beers and jump in the ocean though, we wanted to earn it so 6 friends and I signed up for a 1 night/2 day trek up to Mount Rinjani’s crater rim.
+UPDATE AUGUST 2023: I was always interested in trekking Mount Rinjani, the highest mountain on Lombok Island, ever since I first visited Indonesia.
+So finally in April 2019 I finally did it.
+I had just finished building a library for a rural community in Bali with our Mudita Adventures Non-Profit.
+And after our 2 weeks in Bali itinerary, we were off to Lombok to celebrate.
+Before we could crack the beers and jump in the ocean though, we wanted to earn it.
+So 6 friends and I signed up for a 1 night/2 day trekking Mount Rinjani up to the crater rim.
 And it was worth all the steep hills and sweaty stresses.

 Where is Mount Rinjani?
 And How Do I Get There?

-To get to Lombok is super easy, you can either take a 25 minute flight from Bali (roughly $50 or so), or you can take a 5 hour, bumpy boat ride from Bali.
-Also, you can know fly directly to Lombok from Singapore and Kuala Lumpur.
+To get to Lombok is super easy, you can either take a 25-minute flight from Bali (roughly $50 or so).
+Or you can take a 5 hour, bumpy boat ride from Bali.
+Also, you can now fly directly to Lombok from Singapore and Kuala Lumpur.
 Most people come from Bali though.
-To get to Rinjani from either the airport or the boat terminal, your operator will meet you, pick you up and drive you to 1 of the 2 towns from which you begin climbing Mount Rinjani, Senaru or Sembalun.
+To get to Rinjani from either the airport or the boat terminal.
+Your operator will meet you, pick you up and drive you to 1 of the 2 towns from which you begin climbing Mount Rinjani, Senaru or Sembalun.

 What’s the Best Time to Hike Mount Rinjani

-The dry season, so April to November.
+The dry season is best, from April to November.
 During the rainy season (early January to the end of March) the trails are actually closed, making it impossible to climb Mount Rinjani.
-I climbed it in April and the weather was great, apart from being freezing at the summit, but it’s almost always like that.
+I climbed it in April and the weather was great, apart from being freezing at the summit.
+But it’s almost always like that.

 How High is Mount Rinjani?
 And How High is Rinjani Crater Rim?